Before you launch your website, have you determined how to monitor website traffic?

 Having the right analytics is like having a focus group telling you exactly what people like, dislike, or need from your website and where adjustments can be made.

 Hundreds, if not thousands, of different web analytic options are out there.
-So, how do you the best one?
+So, how do you find the best one?
 Start with asking some basic questions about your business needs.

 1. What information needs to be tracked?
 Are there specific Key Performance Indicators to measure?